BrianHenryIE/GwtFbPlus/README.md

     </html>

-The only difference should be the <script id="signedRequest"> which is picked up when Facebook posts data to the servlet.
+The only difference should be the \<script id="signedRequest"\> which is picked up when Facebook posts data to the servlet.

 <dt>Get Firefox</dt>

-To get the GWT plugin working inside the Facebook iframe, you'll have to download an older version of Firefox.
+For the GWT plugin to inside the Facebook iframe, you'll have to download an older version of Firefox.
 I use 15, maybe some newer ones work but there's a bug report out somewhere there for this problem.
 It only affects hosted mode, not deployed apps.

 Download: [Firefox 15](https://ftp.mozilla.org/pub/mozilla.org/firefox/releases/15.0/), [Firebug](http://getfirebug.com/).

 <dt>Edit hosted.html</dt>

 You'll also need to edit war/app_name/hosted.html to remove ".top" from "var topWin = window.top;" about 70% down the file.

       var pluginFinders = [
         findPluginXPCOM,
         findPluginObject,